Huerfano County election results

 billing.worldjournal@gmail.com

-Gary M. Vezzani was elected Walsenburg’s mayor in Tuesday’s special mayoral election/recall vote.
-Preliminary results announced Tuesday night show that both Nick Vigil in Ward
+Gary M. Vezzani was elected Walsenburg’s mayor in Tuesday’s special mayoral election/recall voteSubscribe or log in to view this content.

-These are the unofficial election results of Colfax County, as of Tuesday night.
+by Ruth Orr OUR WORLD — Well folks, it’s official.
+We’re dry.
+On Oct.
+19, 2023, CSubscribe or log in to view

+by Ruth Stodghill AGUILAR — On Oct.
+19, the town of Aguilar was issued a notice by the ColSubscribe or log in to